LarsBehrenberg/gb-content-copy/content/posts/top-10-greatest-british-painters.md

       - imageTitle: William Hogarth, The Painter and his Pug, 1745.
 Self-portrait with his pug
         imageUrl: /assets/william-hogarth-and-his-pug.jpg
+      - imageTitle: The Assembly at Wanstead House.
+Earl Tylney and family in foreground by William Hogarth
+        imageUrl: /assets/william-hogarth-wanstead.jpg
+      - imageTitle: Marriage à-la-mode, After the old Earl's funeral (scene four of six) by William Hogarth
+        imageUrl: /assets/william-hogarth-marria-a-la-mode.jpg
   - textTitle: Joshua Reynolds (1723-1792)
     text: >-
       ### Reynolds was a portrait painter in the continental Grand Style.